Reuben Davidson: First term, 2023-present

 After Labour's Poto Williams announced her retirement from the Christchurch East electorate in December 2022, Davidson was selected for the seat ahead of Dan Rosewarne, Colin Meurk, Melissa Lama, and Teresa Butler.
 After gaining selection he stated he would resign from the Banks Peninsula Community Board and donate his community board salary to the Mayoral Relief Fund.
 He was 57th on Labour's 2023 party list.
 He was elected to the Christchurch East seat in October 2023 with a margin of over 2000 votes.
 Davidson was one of just two new MPs elected in Labour's defeat in 2023 along with Cushla Tangaere-Manuel.
 He stated "It's bittersweet because I'm really aware of the huge shoes I'm stepping into to represent the people of Christchurch East but I had hoped to be doing it as part of a Labour government".

 In late November 2023, Davidson was appointed as spokesperson for statistics, digital economy and communications, and associate broadcasting and media in the Shadow Cabinet of Chris Hipkins.

-Following a cabinet reshuffle in early March 2025, Davidson joined Hipkins' new economics team.
+Following a front bench reshuffle in early March 2025, Davidson joined Hipkins' new economics team.
 He also dropped his previous portfolios and assumed the Science, Technology and Innovation portfolio and the Broadcasting, Media, and Creative Economy portfolio.
+By December 2025, Davidson had drafted a member's bill that proposed making social media providers responsible for restricting "harmful content" with a fine of NZ$50,000 for non-compliance.

+In mid January 2026 Davidson, as Labour's broadcasting and media spokesperson, announced that a Labour government would propose a streaming levy on foreign streaming companies like Netflix in order to invest in the New Zealand film industry.
+This proposal was welcomed by Screen Production and Development Association president Irene Gardiner.

+Following a front bench reshuffle in March 2026, Davidson gained the economic development portfolio.